monimiller/space-quest-league-trino/mission-3/trino-mysql/README.md

 trino>
 ```

-To insert data, run a CTAS (CREATE TABLE AS) query that pushes data from one of
-the TPC connectors into the hive catalog that points to MySQL.
-The TPC
-connectors generate data on the fly so that we can run simple tests like this.

-First, run a command to show the catalogs to see the `tpch` and `mysql` catalogs
+First, run a command to show the catalogs to see the `tpch` catalog since this is the catalog
-since these are what we will use in the CTAS query.
+we will query for the Technical Achievement Challenges.

 ```
 SHOW CATALOGS;
 ```

-You should see that the mysql catalog is available.
+You should see that the tpch catalog is available.

-### Querying Trino

-If you are familiar with MySQL, you are likely to know that MySQL supports a
-two-tiered containment hierarchy, though you may have never known it was called
-that.
-This containment hierarchy refers to databases and tables.
-The first tier
-of the hierarchy are the tables, while the second tier consists of databases.
-A
-database contains multiple tables and therefore two tables can have the same
-name provided they live under a different database.
+### Query the tpch catalog and tiny schema

 Since Trino has to connect
 to multiple databases, it supports a three-tiered containment hierarchy.
 Rather
 than call the second tier as databases, Trino refers to this tier as schemas.
 So
 a database in MySQL is equivalent to a schema in Trino.
 The third tier that
 allows Trino to distinguish between multiple underlying data sources is called a
 catalog.
-In our case, since the file we provide trino is called
-`etc/catalog/mysql.properties` it automatically names the catalog `mysql` without
-the `.properties` file type.

-There was a database created in MySQL on creation of the container by setting the
-`MYSQL_DATABASE` envoironment variable to `tiny`.
-Therefore you should be able
+You should be able
-to run the following command and see that there is a `tiny` database, or schema
+to run the following command and see that there is a `tiny` database or schema
-as it's referred to by Trino.
+as it's referred to by Trino, within the `tpch` catalog.

 ```
-SHOW SCHEMAS in mysql;
+SHOW SCHEMAS in tpch;
 ```

-Now that we know the name of the schema that will hold our table, we now can create our first table.

-Optional: To view your queries run, log into the
-[Trino UI](http://localhost:8080) and log in using any username (it doesn't
- matter since no security is set up).

-Move the customer data from the tiny generated tpch data into MySQL using a CTAS
-query.
-Run the following query and if you like, watch it running on the Trino UI:
+Run the following command to see the tables within the `tpch` catalog and `tiny` schema

 ```
-CREATE TABLE mysql.tiny.customer
-AS SELECT * FROM tpch.tiny.customer;
+show tables in tpch.tiny;
 ```

-Now there is a table under MySQL, you can query this data by checking the
-following.
+For the purpose of the Technical Achievement Challenge Sprints, we will be looking at 5 different tables:
+ - customer
+ - nation
+ - orders
+ - region
+ - supplier

+Query these tables and answer the appropriate questions.
+Run an example query on the customer table and view the output

 ```
-SELECT * FROM mysql.tiny.customer LIMIT 5;
+SELECT * FROM tpch.tiny.customer LIMIT 5;
 ```

 The results should look like this:
 ```
-trino> SELECT * FROM mysql.tiny.customer LIMIT 5;
+trino> SELECT * FROM tpch.tiny.customer LIMIT 5;
  custkey |        name        |                address                 | nationkey |      phone      | acctbal | mktsegment |
 ---------+--------------------+----------------------------------------+-----------+-----------------+---------+------------+---------------------------
     1126 | Customer#000001126 | 8J bzLWboPqySAWPgHrl4IK4roBvb          |         8 | 18-898-994-6389 | 3905.97 | AUTOMOBILE | se carefully asymptotes. u